buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcStructuralLoadResource/Entities/IfcFailureConnectionCondition.md

 # IfcFailureConnectionCondition

-Defines forces at which a support or connection fails.
+Defines forces at which a support or connection fails.<!-- end of definition -->

 Applicability: